 The crime data dashboard has been created to help show you what crime has been committed in neighbourhoods across the capital.
 Crime information can be shown on a map shaded to show crime rates in each area compared to the average across London, and can even be downloaded into a number of formats.
-Data can be viewed by a safer neighborhood team (SNT) or borough.
+Data can be viewed by a safer neighbourhood team (SNT) or borough.
 SNTs are small teams of police officers (usually 10-15) who are dedicated to policing a certain London ward.
 To find out which ward you belong to, visit our tool – Your area.

 Crime Maps are updated monthly as crime data is extracted from the crime reporting information system (CRIS) every month.
 This is consistent with the way crime statistics are currently released by the Home Office.